For Educators

 For most teachers, this is uncharted territory, and everyone is learning on the job.
 Do what you would tell your students: Aim to do your best every day (reminder: your best will look different on different days), and don’t expect anything more of yourself than that.

 Instead of comparing your performance to previous years and stressing about falling short, reassess what’s achievable in your current setup, and focus on those goals.
-It can also be a good time to rethink what’s really important for your students to learn, which could mean incorporating more social and emotional learning into your lessons, or even creating lessons that respond to current events.
+It can also be a good time to rethink what’s really important for your students to learn, which could mean incorporating more ways to motivate student collaboration.

 Whatever your new goals are, make sure to celebrate your successes along the way—no matter how small.
 Teaching is hard, especially now, and every step forward is a victory you deserve to take pride in.